stereotype441/language/resources/type-system/inference.md

 as a series of procedural steps because of the state implicitly tracked by flow analysis.

+## Expression artifacts

+Some compilation artifacts, typically those associated with expressions in the source code, have the property that when they complete normally, there will be an associated value (and the compilation artifact is said to _complete with_ the value).
+These artifacts are known as expression artifacts.
+Type inference associates each expression artifact with a _static type_, and guarantees that _if_ the expression artifact completes normally, the associated value will be an instance of the static type.
+This guarantee is known as _expression soundness_.

+_Elsewhere in the spec, we speak of an expression having a static type, but in the presence of coercions, this can sometimes be confusing, since a given expression might be associated with more than one expression artifact.
+For example in the code `dynamic d = ...; int i = d;`, the expression `d` is associated with two expression artifacts: one which is the result of reading the value of the variable `d`, and one which is the result of casting that value to the type `int`.
+The former artifact has static type `dynamic`; the latter has static type `int`.
+Since this document details precisely when and how coercions occur, and makes arguments about soundness of expressions that might involve coercions, it is useful to be precise by associating static types with the expression artifacts rather than the expressions themselves._

-## Other soundness guarantees
+## Soundness guarantees

-There are several other soundness guarantees beyond the _expression soundness_ guarantee described above.
+Along with the notion of _expression soundness_ described above, there are several other soundness guarantees made by Dart:

-It is guaranteed that if a method, function, or constructor having return type `T` is invoked, and the method completes with a value `v`, then `v` will be an instance of `T` (with appropriate type substitutions, in the case of a generic method).
+- It is guaranteed that if a method, function, or constructor having return type `T` is invoked, and the method completes with a value `v`, then `v` will be an instance of `T` (with appropriate type substitutions, in the case of a generic method).
 This guarantee is known as _return value soundness_.

-TODO(paulberry): define a complementary notion of _argument soundness_, and
+- TODO(paulberry): define a complementary notion of _argument soundness_, and
   argue for why it holds in the text below.

-It is guaranteed that if a method having static type `T` is torn off, then the resulting value will be an instance of `T`.
+- It is guaranteed that if a method having static type `T` is torn off, then the resulting value will be an instance of `T`.
 This guarantee is known as _tear-off soundness_.

-It is guaranteed that if a future is an instance of the type `Future<T>`, and it completes with a value `v`, then `v` will be an instance of `T`.
+- It is guaranteed that if a future is an instance of the type `Future<T>`, and it completes with a value `v`, then `v` will be an instance of `T`.
 This guarantee is known as _future soundness_.

 # Coercions

-Coercion is a type inference step that transforms a compilation artifact `m'`, and a desired static type `T`, into a compilation artifact `m` whose static type is `T`.
+_Coercion_ is a type inference step that transforms an expression artifact `m'`, and a desired static type `T`, into an expression artifact `m` whose static type is `T`.

 _Coercions are used in most situations where the existing spec calls for an assignability check._

-Coercion of a compilation artifact `m'` to type `T` produces a compilation artifact `m` with static type `T`, where `m` is determined as follows:
+Coercion of an expression artifact `m'` to type `T` produces an expression artifact `m` with static type `T`, where `m` is determined as follows:

 - Let `T'` be the static type of `m'`.

 - Define `m` as follows:

-  - If `T' <: T`, then let `m` be a compilation artifact whose runtime behavior is as follows:
+  - If `T' <: T`, then let `m` be an expression artifact whose runtime behavior is as follows:

-    - Execute compilation artifact `m'`, and let `o` be the resulting value. _By execution soundness, `o` will be an instance of the type `T'`._
+    - Execute expression artifact `m'`, and let `o` be the resulting value. _By execution soundness, `o` will be an instance of the type `T'`._

     - `m` completes with the value `o`. _Expression soundenss follows from the fact that since `T' <: T`, `o` must also be an instance of the type `T`._

-  - Otherwise, if `T'` is `dynamic`, then let `m` be a compilation artifact whose runtime behavior is as follows:
+  - Otherwise, if `T'` is `dynamic`, then let `m` be an expression artifact whose runtime behavior is as follows:

-    - Execute compilation artifact `m'`, and let `o` be the resulting value. _By execution soundness, `o` will be an instance of the type `T'`._
+    - Execute expression artifact `m'`, and let `o` be the resulting value. _By execution soundness, `o` will be an instance of the type `T'`._

     - If `o` is an instance of the type `T`, `m` completes with the value